xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 The chosen search parameters can then be saved and displayed along with the preset filters on the top of the page.
 ![540-saved-filters.png]({{site.baseurl}}/attachments/ref_6q6Mj9CC/540-saved-filters.png)

+There are 2 preset filters by default:
+* **All orders** : This filter allows to see all orders available in a store.
+* **Awaiting processing** : This filter displays the recently placed orders that have both the payment and fulfilment statuses unchanged from the moment of placement.
+At the moment any order status changes, the order is removed from the list of awaiting processing.

+   The filter displays both on the order listing page and on the [Dashboard](https://kb.x-cart.com/general_setup/admin/overview.html#info-dashboard "Managing Orders in X-Cart") on the Admon area homepage.

 ### Bulk-Editing Orders